yashgyy/Comp_Arch-Resources/README.md

 # Comp_Arch-Resources

-The Following Resources Provide the Course Materials, Notes, Resources and Tools for the Computer Architectur\\ The tools and resources include Timing and Tracing Simulators and some assignments based on them
+The Following Resources Provide the Course Materials, Notes, Resources and Tools for the Computer Architecture . \newline The tools and resources include Timing and Tracing Simulators and some assignments based on them
 ## Videos and Courses